Hadeekeeth/Installing-Ansible-on-Windows-using-WSL/readme.md

 ---

-## Step 3: Check WSL Status and Update Kernel
+## 🔍 Check WSL Status and Update Kernel
 Before setting WSL2 as the default version, verify the WSL status and update the kernel if required.

 ### Check WSL Status